75th Anniversary of the Fall of Corregidor

-U.S. and Philippine government officials attend a ceremony to mark the 75th anniversary of the fall of Corregidor during World War II on Corregidor, Cavite, May 5, 2017.
-The ceremony was held to commemorate the Marines, Soldiers, Sailors and Filipinos who fought and sacrificed to defend the Philippines during World War II.
+U.S. Marines with the 4th Marine Regiment attend the 75th anniversary of the fall of Corregidor during World War II on Corregidor, Cavite, May 6, 2017.
+The ceremony was held to commemorate the Marines, soldiers, sailors and Filipinos who fought and sacrificed to defend the Philippines during World War II.
 (U.S. Marine Video by Sgt.
 David J. Adams)

 |Date Taken: